reidphilpot/data-driven-grid/README.md

 * Provide data
 * Define how data should be formatted by the client
 * Allow certain fields to be editable
-* Specify data types in order to define how inputted values are validated
+* Define how inputted values are validated
 * Specify synthetic fields whose values are derived from other fields

 ## Define columns